Super easy low-carb meals

 Low-carb breakfast ideas

-Avocado-spinach ketogenic smoothie.
-This is my go-to breakfast so that I can get my day started off with lots of nourishing greens.
+Avocado-spinach ketogenic green smoothie.
+This is my go-to breakfast so that I can get my day started off with lots of nourishing plant compounds.
 Get the recipe here.

 Eggs and bacon.
-If you have time to whip up a hot breakfast, this is about as basic as you can get when it comes to keto.
+This is a classic keto staple.
 I’d still recommend a smaller smoothie on the side to get your greens, or throw some spinach into your eggs.
-Also, make extra bacon.
+Also, make extra bacon and store it in the fridge.
 You’ll thank me later.
+If you don’t like eggs or can’t eat them, there are lots of other keto meals you can eat for breakfast.

 Greek yogurt.
-A bowl of plain, full-fat yogurt with a packet of stevia is absolutely delicious.
+A bowl of plain (no sugar added), full-fat yogurt with a packet of stevia is absolutely delicious.
 If you’re already fat adapted, you can throw in a few berries.
-Yummmmmm.
+I don’t do this very often because I limit dairy, but it’s a nice change every once in a while.
+Some brands of coconut yogurt are also delicious.
+I prefer CoYo, which I get at Natural Grocers.

 Leftovers.
 I love leftovers.
 Sometimes they even taste better the next day.
 (It’s science.)
 When you cook dinner, always make a little bit extra.
 It doesn’t take any extra time, and you have lunch ready to go for the next day.
 Pack it up in a glass storage container if it’s something that needs to be reheated (don’t ever microwave plastic containers).
 Even salad usually keeps fine until the next day if it isn’t drenched in dressing.
 It doesn’t get any easier than this.

 Salmon cucumber bites.
-Slice up a cucumber and top off each slice with smoked salmon (no cooking required) and avocado slices.
-If you eat dairy, a little garden vegetable cream cheese will add some extra flavor.
+Slice up a cucumber and top off each slice with smoked salmon (no cooking required) and avocado.

 Hamburger patties.
 Get some pre-made grass-fed hamburger patties (you may be able to find them fresh or frozen) and cook them up with some asparagus.
 Add a bagged salad.
 (Can you tell we are big fans of bagged salad in our house?)
 I like to top mine off with avocado slices.
 No buns, obviously.